 It was a typical evening at home.
-I was checking my personal and business email while watching TV, when there it was – in black in white – taking up space in MY email.
+I was checking my personal and business email while watching TV when there it was – in black in white – taking up space in MY email.
 It was a message from Travis and it was sent to my “Contact Us” form via survivorhood.org.
-Though I have him blocked on all social media, my phone and email, I still find it ironic and appalling that he had the audacity to contact me through my blog.
+Though I have him blocked on all social media, my phone, and my email, I still find it ironic and appalling that he had the audacity to contact me through my blog.
 The majority of his message is provided below.
 I removed pieces to protect innocent parties.

 ***TRIGGER WARNING – While he does not threaten me in this message, a lot of abusers say similar things.
 If you feel you might be triggered, please do not read this.***

 I am truly sorry to see how our relationship has affected you.
 I want you to know that it still affects me too.
 I never intended to hurt you.
 We both ended up getting hurt and scarred.
 It added more scars to my long list of pain.
 I wish we could have treated each other better.
 We both made mistakes and I apologize for mine.
 I support you telling your story and helping others.
 I would have expected nothing less from you.
 You are telling one side of a very powerful and painful story for both of us.
 There are two sides to every story.
 I would never ask you to stop doing what helps you heal and to stop helping others.
 You are naturally a great person and I hope you can continue to help others.